-Nuuk is a city in change, and largely represents modern and industrial Greenland, while the city still retains its charm and authenticity in several places.
-There are many reasons to visit Nuuk as a tourist, you can experience a traditional Kaffemik one day, while another day you visit Nuuk's microbrewery Godthaab Bryghus.
+Nuuk is a city in change, and the capital largely represents modern and industrial Greenland, while the city still retains its charm and authenticity in several places.
+There are many reasons to visit Nuuk as a tourist, namely you can experience a traditional coffee shop on one day, while on another day you visit Nuuk's microbrewery Godthaab Bryghus.

-Today the freshly caught provisions are bought in the modern buildings on the main street in the town center.
-Continue past the Katuaq culture house with the rolling Northern Lights facade.
-Drop by cafes and enjoy a glass of cold or a delicious café latte.
-Make your way past the University of Greenland and the Institute of Nature and enjoy modern architecture, which blends in with nature in a fantastic way.
+Today, freshly caught provisions are bought not far from the pedestrian street in the centre.
+Continue past the cultural center Katuaq with the undulating Northern Lights facade.
+Drop into cafes and enjoy a glass of cold or a delicious café latte.
+Make your way past the University of Greenland and the Nature Institute and enjoy modern architecture, which blends wonderfully with nature.

 Peace and tranquillity always close at hand